 3. Carmel Valley

-Carmel Valley is a well-to-do master planned community in San Diego’s northwest area.
+Carmel Valley is a well-to-do master planned community in San Diego’s northwest region of the county.
 It was formed in 1975, making it one of the newer popular neighborhoods in San Diego.
 Schools in this neighborhood rank consistently high, even compared with California’s high school rankings.
 The area is perfect for discriminating homebuyers who appreciate the finer comforts of life.
 From an aesthetic viewpoint, Carmel Valley is a beautiful place to live.
 Tree-lined streets are pristine, and commercial landlords as well as homeowners take meticulous care of their property.
 There’s a lot to love about Carmel Valley, which is why it’s one of the most popular neighborhoods in San Diego.

 4. La Jolla

-If you’re looking for diversity in both culture and lifestyle, look no further than La Jolla.
-Homes in this neighborhood run the gamut from track housing, to apartment buildings, to beach shacks, all the way up to multi-million dollar mansions.
+If you’re looking for diversity in both culture and lifestyle, look no further than La Jolla, San Diego, Ca. Homes in this neighborhood run the gamut from track housing, to apartment buildings, to beach shacks, all the way up to multi-million dollar mansions.
 Population is only around 35,000, and crime is nearly non-existent.
 It’s a popular neighborhood for families with children, yet popular with affluent singles, as well.
 There’s a large community of surfing enthusiasts, as well as a healthy abundance of retirees seeking the “good life.”

 5. Sabre Springs